chuisu/budgetProject/README.md

 * Be able to send notifications (email, phone, pushbullet)
 * Calculate a burn rate
 * Know how much I should spend in certain categories (pie chart)
+* Tell what category a transaction falls under
 * Know how much I should be saving
 * Tell me whether or not I'm on track for the month
 * Output how much to put away